 Where NordVPN shines, though, is its multi-year pricing.
 The two and three-year plans give customers a deep discount and make NordVPN one of the most affordable VPNs out there.
 Each plan allows users to connect up to six devices and provides unlimited bandwidth.

-There’s no free trial, but NordVPN offers a 30-day money-back guarantee for customers who aren’t satisfied.
+There’s no free trial, but NordVPN offers a 30-day money-back guarantee for customers who aren’t satisfied (find out how to cancel NordVPN and get a refund).
 For payment, it takes credit cards, cryptocurrencies and a handful of obscure payment options such as Amazon Pay, UnionPay and Alipay.

 PureVPN’s monthly plan is priced comparably to NordVPN’s, coming in at about a buck per month less.
 Its annual pricing gives users a huge discount, though, and is well below NordVPN’s annual cost.

 In fact, PureVPN’s annual cost is comparable to NordVPN’s three-year plan when broken into the monthly price.
 PureVPN also offers a two-year option that’s the best bargain out of the plans offered by our two competitors.